queryluke/masseffect-5e-data/data/edges/TAA_plains.md

 type: tracker-affinity-advancement
 ---
 Your walking speed increases by a further <me-distance length="10" abbr />, and you can take the Dash action as a bonus action.

+Ordering your Beast to use its bonus action action to Dash no longer prevents it from Attacking.